Jack Harrison (footballer, born 1996): 2017 season

 In March 2017, Harrison and NYCFC teammates Eirik Johansen and Rónald Matarrita earned U.S. green cards.
 Harrison scored his first goal of the new season on 1 April, in a 2–1 win over San Jose Earthquakes.
 On 29 April, he recorded his first professional multi-goal performance, scoring a brace to secure a 3–2 victory over Columbus Crew.
 Harrison also scored the game-winning opener in a 2–0 victory against New York Red Bulls to give the club its first ever win at Red Bull Arena on 24 June.
-Ahead of his move to Manchester City, Harrison was praised by former teammate Andrea Pirlo, who said of Harrison 'He is very young, he's fast and he is capable of playing in Europe.
-He's a good player.' and another former teammate Frank Lampard who said 'I think there a lot of big things to come from Jack.
-I like him, he's a great lad, great ability.'
+Ahead of his move to Manchester City, Harrison was praised by former teammate Andrea Pirlo, who said of Harrison "He is very young, he's fast and he is capable of playing in Europe.
+He's a good player." and another former teammate Frank Lampard who said "I think there a lot of big things to come from Jack.
+I like him, he's a great lad, great ability."

 Manchester City

-On 30 January 2018, Harrison signed for Premier League side Manchester City, a partner club with his previous side New York City as part of the City Football Group, signing a contract running until the conclusion of the 2020–21 season.
-After Harrison's initial loan spell to Leeds United, he returned to Manchester City.
-Leeds were keen to sign Harrison permanently; however, it was reported that his parent club had put a £20 million valuation on him.
-On 1 July 2019, Harrison agreed a new one-year contract extension to his contract at Manchester City.
-On 27 June 2019, it was announced that Harrison was in talks with Leeds United to re-sign on another season long loan deal.
-City again loaned Harrison to Leeds for a third successive season with a view to make the move permanent the next year.
+On 30 January 2018, Harrison signed for Premier League club Manchester City, a partner club with his previous side New York City as part of the City Football Group, signing a contract running until the conclusion of the 2020–21 season.
+He ultimately did not make an appearance for City, as he was sent on loan to Middlesbrough and spent three consecutive seasons on loan at Leeds United, in between extending his contract for another year.

-Middlesbrough (loan)
+Loan to Middlesbrough

 Immediately after signing a contract with City, Harrison was loaned out to Championship club Middlesbrough, under the management of recently appointed manager Tony Pulis.
 He made his first appearance for Middlesbrough on 17 February 2018, in the 83rd minute of a 1–0 loss to Cardiff City.
-He made 4 appearances for Middlesbrough in total, being unable to displace the regular wingers Adama Traoré and Stewart Downing.
+He made four appearances for Middlesbrough in total, being unable to displace the regular wingers Adama Traoré and Stewart Downing.